ds2-lab/infinicache/README.md

   }
   ```

-  Run script to deploy lambda functions
+  Run script to create and deploy lambda functions (Also, if you do not want to run InfiniCache under VPC, you need to set the `vpc` flag to be `false` in `deploy/create_function.sh`).

   ```shell
   export GO111MODULE="on"
   go get
   deploy/create_function.sh 60
   ```
-  Edit the proxy config in `proxy/server/config.go`, Also you could modify the number of lambda cache node in `LambdaMaxDeployments` and `NumLambdaClusters`
+  Edit the `LambdaPrefix` config in `proxy/server/config.go`, also you could modify the number of lambda cache node in `LambdaMaxDeployments` and `NumLambdaClusters`
     ```go
   const LambdaPrefix = "Your Lambda Function Prefix"
     ```